 Charles Robbins is the author of the political thriller The Accomplice ("A must-read" – Publishers Weekly starred, boxed review) and coauthor of three nonfiction books with U.S. Senators, including The U.S. Senate with former Majority Leader Tom Daschle.

 Robbins began his career covering police and politics for daily newspapers in Nebraska and New York, then ran press operations for two Congressmen, a gubernatorial campaign, a Senator, and a presidential campaign.
-As a Navy officer, he wrote speeches for the Secretary of the Navy.
+As a naval officer, he wrote speeches for the Secretary of the Navy and later coauthored a featured article in Naval History magazine with a former Navy Secretary.
 He is a graduate of Princeton University, where was editor-in-chief of The Nassau Literary Review, the Columbia University Graduate School of Journalism, and the master of fine arts program at Queens University of Charlotte.
 He lives in Washington, DC.

 Charles Robbins has been writing about politics and government for decades, as a newspaper reporter, congressional and campaign operative, public affairs executive, Navy officer, and author.

 After graduating from Princeton, where he was elected editor-in-chief of The Nassau Literary Review, he began his career as a copyboy at the New York Post, answering often full-volume cries across the newsroom from the editor who had penned the legendary “Headless Body in Topless Bar” headline.

 Robbins earned a master’s in journalism from Columbia University and decamped to the Omaha World-Herald, then a metro paper with seven daily editions.
 As night police reporter, he broke a national story on drug-gang initiation rites and was promoted to the political team.